hpcclab/SAED-Security-At-Edge/README.md

 ## SAED Running Instructions

 Here, we uploaded only the plain-text dataset for simplicity of the usage.
-1. Download "GoogleNews-vectors-negative300.bin" from [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit). and save it in the parent folder "SAED-Security-At-Edge".
+1. Clone this project in your machine via git clone.
-2. Open the context_detection_extended.py and input your search query in line, 30.
+2. Download "GoogleNews-vectors-negative300.bin" from [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) and save it in the "SAED-Security-At-Edge" folder.
-3. In the executable file, edit line 145 to acess the "GoogleNews-vectors-negative300.bin" file.
+3. Run context_detection_extended.py and input your search query as a parameter.
+If it needs execution persmission, please provide that accordingly.
-4. Save the python file.
+   i.
+Example: ```chmod a+x context_detection_extended.py```
-5. Execute it from the terminal. if it needs persmission, please provide that accordingly.
+               ```python3 context_detection_extended.py INPUT_QUERY```
-6. An output file named as weighted_query_"QUERY"_.txt will be formed.
+8. An output file named as weighted_query_"QUERY"_.txt will be formed.

 Assume, the search has been accomplished using the extended query.
 Cloud outputted search result is available now.
 Now, Ranking unit will be utilized to rank the search result.